davidamichelson/DIV6700/schedule.md

 ### Thursday, October 6: Discussion
 *Assignments*

-- *Florilegium V* is due on Brightspace by 8 AM Central Time.
+- *Florilegium III* is due on Brightspace by 8 AM Central Time.
 Please also bring a paper copy to class.

 ## Week 8: Syriac Christians
 ### Monday, October 10: Lecture on Syriac Christians